yeshivadataanalytics/Lab-03/install-git-desktop.md

 Try giving the [Git-Handbook](https://guides.github.com/introduction/git-handbook/) a read for a description of git basics and how git and GitHub work together.

 As a community of learners, we'll learn from each other's code as well as from more formal sources like our textbook.
 To that end, let's all share our public GitHub accounts.

 This will also prove that you've completed the necessary steps to begin working with this important tool.
 If you're feeling particularly ambitious, you can optionally create a README for your repository, or create a folder structure (with .gitkeep or some other 'dot' file used to make sure folders aren't empty and therefore disregarded by GitHub).
-Here's what to do:
-* Find and comment on our M0 Proof of GitHub pin in Community.
-Don't create a new pin!
-* In your comment, provide the URL of your GitHub repository for this course.
-Please complete ASAP, but definitely prior to our M1 Live Session.